-In 2002, Bozza~\cite{Bozza:2002zj} has investigated gravitational lensing of light rays reflected by a photon sphere in a general asymptotically-flat, static and spherical symmetric spacetime in a strong deflection limit $b \rightarrow b_\mathrm{m}+0$, where $b$ is the impact parameter of a light and $b_\mathrm{m}$ is its critical impact parameter.
+In 2002, Bozza~\cite{Bozza:2002zj} investigated the gravitational lensing of the light rays reflected by the photon sphere in a general asymptotically-flat, static, and spherical symmetric spacetime in a strong deflection limit $b \rightarrow b_\mathrm{m}+0$, where $b$ is the impact parameter of the light and $b_\mathrm{m}$ is its critical impact parameter.
 The deflection angle of the light ray is expressed by